 Organisation Description and contact details

+• Text 88858

 • 0808 800 5000

 help@nspcc.org.uk

-NSPCC helpline Report Abuse in Bespoke helpline for children and young people who've
+NSPCC helpline Report Abuse in

 Education experienced abuse at school, and for worried adults and

 professionals who need support and guidance:

 • 0800 136 663

 help@nspcc.org.uk

 NSPCC Whistleblowing Advice Free advice and support for professionals concerned about

 how child protection issues are being handled in their

-organisation:

-• 0800 028 0285
+organisation: • 0800 028 0285

 help@nspcc.org.uk

 UK Safer Internet Centre Helpline for professionals working with children and young

 professional advice line people in the UK with any online safety issues they may face

 themselves or with children in their care:

 • 0844 381 4772

 helpline@saferinternet.org.uk

 Police Anti-Terrorist Hot Line 0800 789 321

 number

-National Domestic Abuse Hosted by Refuge, Helpline 0808 2000247
+National Domestic Abuse Hosted by Refuge , Helpline 0808 2000247

 Helpline

 Operation Encompass Resources for schools include free advice from an Education

 Psychologist about how best to support children via National

-Demont houseful online content Helpline 0204 513 9990
+Helpline 0204 513 9990

 Report harmful online content UK Safer Internet Centre - report online harm.
-A national reporting centre that has been designed to assist anyone.
+A national

 reporting centre that has been designed to assist anyone in reporting harmful content online

 CEOP - to report online sexual abuse or the way someone

 has been communicating online

 Report Abuse in Education Young people who have experienced abuse at school and

 helpline parents and teachers who are concerned about sexual

-перше abuse in education settings can call the Report Abuse in
+• abuse in education settings can call the Report Abuse in

 Education helpline on 0800 136 663 or email

 help@nspcc.org.uk

 Harmful Sexual Behaviour SWGfL Harmful Sexual Behaviour Support Service for the

 Support Services children's workforce 0344 2250623 or email

 hsbsupport@swgfl.org.uk

-Stop it now!
+• Stop it now!
 For worries about a child's sexual behaviour,

 0808 1000 900